vascoventura/vascoventura/README.md

-- 👋 Hi, I’m @vascoventura.
-Welcome to my profile!
+- 👋 Hi, welcome to my profile!
+I am Vasco Ventura

-- 👍🏽 Hungry for challenges, learning and motivated to dive into the Software World 💻🌎
+- 👍🏽 I am hungry for challenges, motivated to learn and to dive into the Software World 💻🌎

 - 👨‍💻 Coding Languages normally used:
 --💻 Web Development: HTML, CSS, PHP;